Used 2012 Honda Ridgeline Crew Cab

 Performance & mpg

-The 2011 Honda Ridgeline offers only one engine choice, a 3.5-liter V6 generating 250 hp and 247 lb-ft of torque.
+The 2012 Honda Ridgeline offers only one engine choice, a 3.5-liter V6 generating 250 horsepower and 247 pound-feet of torque.
 Power flows through a five-speed automatic transmission and a standard all-wheel-drive system.
-In testing, we recorded a 0-60-mph sprint of 9 seconds flat, which is slower than most other midsize V6 pickups as well as V8-powered full-size trucks.
+In testing, we recorded a sprint to 60 mph from a standstill in 8.3 seconds, which is a little slower than most competing trucks.

-EPA estimated fuel economy is 15 mpg city/20 mpg highway and 17 mpg combined, which is mediocre considering the truck's modest power.
-The Ridgeline can handle payloads up to 1,550 pounds and tow trailers up to 5,000 pounds, both of which are a little below average for a V6-powered midsize pickup.
+EPA estimated fuel economy is 15 mpg city/21 mpg highway and 17 mpg combined, which is mediocre considering the truck's modest power.
+The Ridgeline can handle payloads up to 1,546 pounds (1,497 in RTL models and 1,486 in RTL Ridgelines with navi) and tow trailers up to 5,000 pounds.
+Both payload and towing capacity are a little below average relative to those of other V6-powered midsize pickups.

-Every Ridgeline comes standard with antilock brakes (with brake assist), stability control, front seat side airbags, side curtain airbags with rollover sensor and front seat active head restraints.
+Every Ridgeline comes standard with antilock brakes, stability control, front seat side airbags, side curtain airbags (with rollover sensor) and front seat active head restraints.

-By pickup standards, the 2011 Honda Ridgeline is pleasant to drive.
-The suspension provides decent handling and a smooth ride on the pavement, though it lacks the travel and ruggedness to handle serious off-road excursions.
-The V6 is refined and provides adequate power for everyday driving, but it lacks low-end torque and generally feels less lively than rival V6s, let alone the big V8s available in full-size trucks.
+Relative to most other pickups, the 2012 Honda Ridgeline offers a pleasant driving experience.
+Though its suspension isn't rugged enough for the most punishing off-road duty, it acquits itself well on pavement, facilitating decent handling and a smooth ride.
+The V6 presents refinement and adequate power for everyday travels.
+However, it lacks low-end torque and generally feels less lively than rival V6s, let alone the big V8s available in full-size trucks.

-The cabin also features storage spaces aplenty, including 60/40-split-folding rear seat cushions that when folded, make room for large items you'd rather not leave in the bed.
-Then there's that 8.5-cubic-foot lockable trunk under the bed, a compartment that's large enough to hold a few sets of golf clubs, though long drivers may pose a challenge.
-Drain plugs in the bottom allow it to double as a supersized cooler for tailgate parties and such.
+You also won't lack for storage space since useful nooks and bins abound within.
+There's a 60/40-split rear seat that folds to make room for large items you'd rather not leave in the bed.
+An 8.5-cubic-foot lockable trunk under the bed is big enough to hold most golf clubs, and features drain plugs in the bottom that allow it to serve double duty as a supersized cooler for tailgate parties.

-One downside to this bed design is that the spare tire is located underneath the floor, which means you may be faced with the prospect of unloading your cargo to get to it if you have a flat.
+The Ridgeline's unique bed design comes with one drawback: It places the spare tire under the floor.
+This means you may be faced with the prospect of unloading your cargo to access the spare if you have a flat.

 Most helpful consumer reviews